anandu06dev/ng4StarterKit/README.md

 -	Every component, directive and pipe must belong to **one** and **only one** module
 -	**Never** re-declare these elements in another module
--	Except services, module contents are private by default and transitive dependencies aren't visible.
+-	Except services, module contents are private by default and transitive dependencies aren't visible
 -   **Do not** share contents of a domain module, instead add reusable elements to a shared module
 -   **Do not** import shared modules into the root module
 -   **Do not** import the service module more than once.
 Use dependency lookup hooks to prevent multiple instanciation